dvidelabs/flatcc/README.md

     scripts/flatcc-doc.sh <schema-file> <name-prefix> [<outdir>]

-Note that the script requires the clang compiler, but it could be adapted for other compilers.
+Note that the script requires the clang compiler and the clang-format tool, but the script could likely be adapted for other tool chains as well.

 An example is provided in the following script using the reflection schema: